rycolab/website/content/classes/aflt-s26/main.md

 Lectures and exercise sessions will be recorded---link to the Zoom recordings will be posted on the course [Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=27828).

 We will also publish our class notes.
 The following syllabus is **tentative**.
+The topics will cover parts of the book [Finite Automata, Formal Logic, and Circuit Complexity](https://link.springer.com/book/10.1007/978-1-4612-0289-9), that are interesting and/or useful for the assignments.

 ### Syllabus